“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 He’d seen it.
 He’d been here.
 And yet he couldn’t have.

 His mind spun in that impossible loop.
-A stuck gear, grinding as the other cogs whirled around it.

 “Rotting Hell.”
 Elren grabbed his arm, pulling him from his thoughts.
 “You did it.
 You actually found it.”